vorpex/qvantum/README.md

     >>> r.bra()
     array([[-0.02572105-0.27339407j, -0.29557738-0.02631109j, 0.09820458+0.61339158j,  0.67110846+0.01599728j]])

-**`def qvantum.register.Register.delete_qubit(nth)`**
+### **`def qvantum.register.Register.delete_qubit(nth)`**

-Method to delete the n-th qubit from the regsiter.
+Method to delete the n-th qubit from the register.
 This method has some drawback which is discussed later.
 The input parameter must be an integer corresponding to the number of qubits in the register.

 **Arguments:**
     *nth* {int} -- Number of n-th possible qubit